-Our DME Services segment's core service is to: (i) sell or rent new and pre-owned pole-mounted and ambulatory infusion pumps and other Durable Medical Equipment; (ii) sell treatment-related consumables; and (iii) provide biomedical recertification, maintenance and repair services for oncology practices as well as other healthcare site settings, including, home care and home infusion providers, skilled nursing and acute care facilities, pain centers and others.
-We purchase new and preowned pole-mounted and ambulatory infusion pumps from a variety of sources on a non-exclusive basis.
+Our Device Solutions segment's core service is to: (i) sell or rent new and pre-owned pole-mounted and ambulatory infusion pumps and other Durable Medical Equipment; (ii) sell treatment-related consumables; and (iii) provide biomedical recertification, maintenance and repair services for oncology practices as well as other healthcare site settings, including, home care and home infusion providers, skilled nursing and acute care facilities, pain centers and others.
+We purchase new and pre-owned pole-mounted and ambulatory infusion pumps from a variety of sources on a non-exclusive basis.
 We repair, refurbish and provide biomedical certification for the devices as needed.
 The pumps are then available for sale, rental or to be used within our ambulatory infusion pump management service.
 Our acquisition of FilAMed, a privately-held biomedical services company, on January 31, 2021 has supplemented the Company's existing biomedical recertification, maintenance and repair services for acute care facilities and other alternate site settings, including, home care and home infusion providers, skilled nursing facilities, pain centers and others.
-Our acquisition of OB Healthcare, a privately-held biomedical services company, on April 18, 2021 further develops and expands InfuSystem's DME Services segment by adding field service capabilities and complements the Company's purchase of FilAMed.
+Our acquisition of FilAMed, a privately-held biomedical services company, on January 31, 2021 has supplemented the Company's existing facilities, pain centers and others.
+Our acquisition of OB Healthcare, a privately-held biomedical services company, on April 18, 2021 further develops and expands InfuSystem's Device Solutions segment by adding field service capabilities and complements the Company's purchase of FilAMed.